- To Mikri Lakka in the Eastern part of Samos,

 Back on Thetis the wind was screaming and we retreated for a cup of coffee inside the cabin.
 While seeping our coffee Alice heard someone whistling.
 We went outside and realized that the crewman of the German yawl S/Y Slampamper, moored near us, was calling and pointing towards our dinghy.
 The last gust, he later told us, came like a tornado.
 It picked up the heavy dinghy with its also heavy 4-stroke outboard and overturned it.
 There it was now floating upside down and the new outboard was immersed in the water.
 I quickly attached the block and tackle from the davits and raised the dinghy’s bow.
 In the mean time the German crewman had swam over to help.
 Together we righted the dinghy.
 Now I had to deal and salvage the outboard.

 I opened the outboard and poured over it two buckets of fresh water to rinse away the sea water.
 I then doused it with a liberal amount of gasoline to remove the water.
 Then I removed the spark plug and squirted WD-40 oil into the cylinder while pulling the starter cord thus coating the cylinder.
 In the mean time Alice was reading the motor’s manual confirming that I was doing the recommended actions for a submerged outboard.
 A lot of the engine’s oil had been lost but I did not see any water in the oil so I just refilled the oil tank.
 Next, I drained the carburetor and the fuel pump and sprayed all of the engine’s exterior with WD-40 oil.
-After that I cleaned the spark plug and spayed it as well as the high voltage cable with contact cleaning spray.
+After that I cleaned the spark plug and spayed it, as well as the high voltage cable, with contact cleaning spray.
 Then, I verified that there was a spark when pulling the starter cord, so the sealed high voltage electric components had not been damaged.
 I screwed the spark plug to the cylinder and connected it to its cable.
 It took me several pulls of the starter and 2 drains of the carburetor until the engine came back to life.
 It was music to my ears.
-I ran it for a couple on minutes and then shut it down to allow the heat to evaporate any remaining water.
+I ran it for a couple of minutes and then I shut it down to allow the heat to evaporate any remaining water.
 Half an hour later I pulled again its cord.
 It started right away.
 What a relief!
 I drove the dinghy several times around Thetis just to make sure.
 After that I raised the dinghy and outboard on its davits not wanting to risk another mishap.